 The Coding Monkeys' Big Clock HD app ($0.99) is a must for visually impaired travelers.
 Just double tap to rotate iPad orientation to landscape view and set it atop a hotel room TV or table.
 You'll be able to read it with a glance while lying in bed.
 The clock displays time and date in the region format and language the device is set to.
 The app prevents devices from auto-locking when displaying the time.

 This easy-to-read app calculator ($0.99) speaks button names, numbers, and answers aloud through a customizable built-in directory that lets users record their own voice.
 Button names are spoken as your finger moves over the screen.
-Double tapping activates enters buttons.
+Double tapping a button enters the number onscreen.
 The calculator also has a high-contrast display mode to enhance visibility.
 Developer Adam Croser also makes the Talking Scientific Calculator app.

 10. iBlink Radio